justloop/cassandra-transaction/README.md

 # cs4224

 ## Code structure
+Code can be open with Intellij or Eclipse with Java8 (lambda level) and Maven3
 ```
 ├── load-D8|D40: the scripts to create/drop keyspace, generate loadable csv from original data, load data into cassandra
     ├── schema: the original data csv schema, we put this header to all the original data